WeberChang-dev/LittleCodingLoser/README.md

 ## 🔭 Currently working on
-- Studying
+- Studying, applying for college
-- React frontend
+- Codeforces rating
-- occaitional Leetcode daily challeange

 ## 📚 Languages and Markup I use
-- C++ for competition
+- C++ for competition programming
 - Python for web backend
 - HTML, CSS for web frontend
 - JavaScript & React also for Frontend